Home-to-school pedestrian mobility GPS data from a citizen science experiment in the Barcelona area: Methods

 Doubts and questions were resolved via constant email communication and during a visit to each class group (around 25 students each).
 The visit was made by one professional researcher from OpenSystems, UB.
 It allowed us to supervise and validate the approach taken by each school.
 During the visit, the professional researcher made a presentation on citizen science and pedestrian mobility to all students.
 The presentation also underlined key technological aspects related to GPS data acquisition and on the mobile app functionalities (see below and Figure \ref{fig:screenshots}).
 A final debate was organized in terms of data privacy and open science.
-The scientific protocol (see below) to guarantee scientific rigor and data quality during the experiment was also revised and discussed.
+The scientific protocol (see below) to guarantee scientific rigour and data quality during the experiment was also revised and discussed while preserving the privacy of school participants.